 In the sense of „makrothumia” patience is one form of humility, as detailed in my previous post.
 "Makrothumia" includes not only "longsuffering" but also the hope that the tolerated wrong will become good – helping this process with its long-term acts.
 Humility enriches patience with forgiving love.
 This love transforms its environment on the long run.
 (I wrote about forgiveness in more detail here.)

 The humble Spirit will radiate love not only in the common sense of this expression.
 In the humble Spirit, feeling the magnificence of Totality, a love of Totality’s perfection, merit and universal love rises.
-(This, taken together is the Glory, which will be detailed in a later blog post.)
+(This, taken together is the Glory, which is detailed in this essay.)
 The Spirit immersed in Totality can feel the presence of all other creatures in Totality and begins to love them, too.
 Thus humility creates the highest level of love, Agape.

 In conclusion, I quote St. Teresa of Ávila: God "Not content with having made this soul one with Himself, through uniting it to Himself, He begins to cherish it, to reveal secrets to it ...
 He causes it gradually to lose its exterior senses so that nothing may occupy it.
 This we call rapture.
 He begins to make such a friend of the soul that not only does He restore its will to it but He gives it His own also."
 (The Way of Perfection 56.1)